The best royal tiaras: Meghan Markle, Princess Diana and Kate Middleton's bridal jewels and their history

 Another of the Swedish royal family’s striking pieces, it’s very popular with women in the family.
 Also known as the Forget-Me-Knot tiara, it features five diamond loops with a delicate detachable pendant.

-Princess Madeleine wore it when she attended the wedding of Crown Princess Victoria in 2010, while Victoria also re-wore it last year for the annual Nobel Prize banquet in Stockholm.
+Princess Madeleine wore it when she attended the wedding of Crown Princess Victoria in 2010, while Victoria also re-wore it in 2018 for the annual Nobel Prize banquet in Stockholm.